 What is consumer culture and what does it have to do with literature and other forms of cultural production?
-This course is an introduction to the rise of consumer culture and to representations of that phenomenon in Europe and the United States from about 1850 to 1950.
-Our main areas of inquiry throughout the semester will be the principles of display and forms of visuality that characterize consumer culture; the gendered construction of the consumer; and the commodification of racial and ethnic identities.
+This course is an introduction to the rise of consumer culture and to representations of that phenomenon in Europe and the United States, from about 1850 to 1950.
+Several of our main areas of inquiry throughout the semester will be: the principles of display and forms of visuality that characterize consumer culture; the gendered construction of the consumer; and the commodification of racial and ethnic identities.

 ||Gen Ed Area Dept:

 |Major Readings: Wesleyan RJ Julia Bookstore